THE MICROADVENTURE – 20 FREE IDEAS FOR QUICKLY ESCAPING IT ALL

 We know how beneficial a mini-break can be; a weekend away can be the perfect time to relax and unwind.
 In the real world, it can feel like a mammoth task to get away from the daily grind.
 By the time the school holidays roll back around, you often feel like a frazzled zombie.

 What if we started to have quick, 60-minute breaks?
-The idea of the micro-adventure or one-hour vacation is becoming ever-more popular; taking a bit of time out, every now and then, can help to keep the stress levels at a manageable level.
+The idea of the micro-adventure or one-hour vacation is becoming ever-more popular; taking a bit of time out, every now and then, can help to keep your stress levels at a manageable level.

 A micro-adventure can also be a great way to feel like a tourist in our own towns and discover hidden gems that we might pass by in our daily routine.